 Our aim is to serve two purposes: The first is to involve undergraduates in research projects that can be expected to contribute publishable results and novel data sets that will be made available to the field through open-access websites.
 The second is to simultaneously encourage and prepare minority students to undertake graduate work on diverse languages and cultures.
 In our experience, it is not uncommon for students to reach the graduate level with limited understanding of foundations like research-question scope, and further, historically disadvantaged students can be more likely to find themselves in such a situation.

-- We are primarily housed at both the Long Island University (LIU) Downtown Brooklyn campus, and the City University of New York (CUNY) Brooklyn College campus
+- We are primarily housed at both Molloy College, Long Island, and the City University of New York (CUNY) Brooklyn College campus

 - The program is funded by the NSF and the AFOSR- ASSURE Program